PremBamrung/insa_kaggle/README.md

 This edition of the Défi IA pertains to NLP.
 The task is straightforward: assign the correct job category to a job description.
 This is thus a **multi-class classification** task with 28 classes to choose from.

 ### Data
-The data has been retrieved from CommonCrawl.
+The data has been retrieved from [CommonCrawl](https://commoncrawl.org/).
 The latter has been famously used to train OpenAI's GPT-3 model.
 The data is therefore representative of what can be found on the English speaking part of the Internet, and thus contains a certain amount of bias.
 One of the goals of this competition is to design a solution that is both accurate as well as fair.
 The **train set** contains **217,197 sample** of job descriptions  as well as their labels and genders.
 The **test set** contains **54,300 sample** of job descriptions as well as their genders.
 This is the set used for submissions.

 ### Evaluation

-The original aspect of this competition is that there will be 3 tracks on which solutions will be ranked.
-First of all, solutions are ranked according to the Macro F1 metric, which will be used to build the [Kaggle leaderboard](https://www.kaggle.com/c/defi-ia-insa-toulouse/leaderboard).
+The original aspect of this competition is that there will be 2 tracks on which solutions will be ranked.
+First of all, solutions are ranked according to the ```Macro F1``` metric, which will be used to build the [Kaggle leaderboard](https://www.kaggle.com/c/defi-ia-insa-toulouse/leaderboard).
 From Scikit-learn documentation :

 > The F1 score can be interpreted as a weighted average of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.
 The relative contribution of precision and recall to the F1 score are equal.

+Then, submissions will be  ranked according to their fairness with respect to the provided genders.
+To be specific, the average demographic parity across all classes (```disparate impact```) will be measured.

+> Essentially, we will look at the individual the disparate impact of each job with respect to both genders, and then compute the non-weighted average of these disparate impacts.
 ************
 #  Results
 We ended at the `14th place` in the private leaderboard with a private score of `0.81026`.